Bhagat Ram Talwar

-Bhagat Ram Talwar (1908—1983), a Hindu Pathan from the Northwest Province of British India, was the only quintuple spy of World War II.
+Bhagat Ram Talwar (1908—1983), a Hindu Khatri from the Northwest Province of British India, was the only quintuple agent of World War II.

 He played an active role in India's freedom struggle.
 Also known by the alias Silver, he was a freedom fighter and a peasant leader from the North-West Frontier Province in present-day Pakistan.
 While some authors believe his ancestors were of Punjabi descent, it is known that he was a Hindu Khatri, and identified as a Hindu Pathan.

 He was an agent and prominent figure of the Kirti Kisan Party.

 Early life and family

 Bhagat Ram Talwar's older brother, Hari Kishan Talwar (born 2 January 1908), was sentenced and hanged on 9 June 1931 by the British for his assassination attempt on the British Governor of Punjab, Sir Geoffrey de Montmorency.

-Quintuple Spy
+Quintuple Agent

 Talwar is famously known for his role as the friend of Netaji Subhas Chandra Bose.
 Talwar helped Bose escape from house arrest in January, 1941.
-They made the dangerous journey from Calcutta to Kabul and Netaji eventually made it to Germany and unknown to Bose then Talwar was a British spy.
+They made the dangerous journey from Calcutta to Kabul, and Netaji eventually made it to Germany.
+Unknown to Bose then, Talwar was a British spy.
 Ian Fleming's brother Peter Fleming was his handler.